MrHarsh007/cloud_certify/README.md

 ## 📞 Support

-For support, email us at support@cloudcertify.com or join our [Discord community](https://discord.gg/cloudcertify).
+For support, email us at porwalharsh007@gmail.com

 ## 🙏 Acknowledgments